 Cloud service providers (CSPs) employ experts who diligently care for servers – and their customers’ data and applications – full-time.
 They use their expertise to monitor the infrastructure to ensure that nothing fails.

 Few companies outside the cyber security field specialize in data security the way CSPs must.
 They apply best practices to every facet of security, from multiple physical access controls to sophisticated malware defenses.
 As a result, client applications and data enjoy better protection than they would if they resided in client offices.

 CSPs design their infrastructure to ensure redundancy at every level.
 Redundancy means that, even if a component (a router, a server blade, an Internet connection) in the CSP’s infrastructure fails, customers never lose the services they pay for.

-5. Effective backups
+5. Effective backup options

 6. Disaster recovery

 Rather than work from data based in the cloud, certain customers choose to house their disaster recovery solution in the cloud for premise-based servers.
 Should regular service be lost, the customers can quickly restore infrastructure in the cloud, keep access to critical data and services, and keep their businesses in operation.

 Consider all the up-front and ongoing costs of new systems: servers, software, operating systems, electricity and cooling, staff to manage these assets, and so on.
 CSPs enable you to share many of these assets and related costs with their other clients, subject to your requirements.
 You pay an amount that more closely matches the computing capacity, storage and expertise you need.